How is acute lymphocytic leukemia diagnosed?

-For these tests, the doctor or nurse injects a slightly radioactive chemical into the bloodstream, which collects in areas of cancer or infection in the body.
-These areas can then be viewed with a special type of camera.
-The images from these scans are seen as "hot spots" in the body, but they don't provide much detail.
+For these tests, the doctor or nurse injects a slightly radioactive chemical, which collects in areas of cancer or infection in the body, into the bloodstream,.
+These areas can then be seen with a special type of camera.
+The images from these scans are seen as “hot spots” in the body, but they don’t provide much detail.
 If an area lights up on the scan, other imaging tests such as x-rays, CTs, or MRIs may be done to get a more detailed look at the area.
 If leukemia is a possibility, a biopsy of the area may be needed to confirm this.

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?

 - Early Detection, Diagnosis, and Staging

 - Treating Leukemia - Acute Lymphocytic (ALL) in Adults

 - Talking With Your Doctor

 - After Treatment